-- 238. The B&NES Local Plan (2007) was prepared and adopted at the same time that the University was preparing its 2009 masterplan.
-This looked at retrospective development needs (taking into account a deficit in the academic floorspace per student ratio that had emerged over time) and longer term requirements, into the 2020's (whereas the Development Plan itself now looks to 2029).
+238. The B&NES Local Plan (2007) was prepared and adopted at the same time that the University was preparing its 2009 masterplan.
 It was concluded by the examining Inspector that the, as then, non-Green Belt part of the campus was unlikely to have the environmental capacity to deliver the space that was needed.
 He utilised the findings of the Universities Environmental Capacity Report (2000), the views of statutory consultees and other interested parties at the examination and his own judgement based on a number of site visits.
-It was also concluded that Government's priorities for higher education, the Universities legitimate aspirations in that regard, the spatial requirements for meeting those aspirations and the lack of genuinely available or operationally suitable off-campus non- Green Belt land, amounted to exceptional circumstances for removing land from the Green Belt and developing in the AONB. - 239.
-Policy (GDS.1/B11) of the former B&NES Local Plan (2007) set out that the Universities requirements should be met within the enlarged non-Green Belt part of the campus.
-It was high level in nature, and embedded a requirement for planning applications to be submitted within the context of a comprehensive scheme within a university-wide masterplan (hence the 2009 masterplan and subsequent updates, which of themselves were non- statutory, but material considerations to be given weight in respect of its degree on conformity with that policy).
-The content of the 2009 masterplan and 2012 and 2014 iterations/updates have not been comprehensively tested by the LPA within a statutory development management process (e.g. through an outline planning application).
-Most individual projects within it have been permitted but others have been refused.
-The development management processes leading to changes on the campus since 2007 has informed the review of the policies affecting it
+It was also concluded that Government's priorities for higher education, the Universities legitimate aspirations in that regard, the spatial requirements for meeting those aspirations and the lack of genuinely available or operationally suitable off-campus non- Green Belt land, amounted to exceptional circumstances for removing land from the Green Belt and developing in the AONB.

-Diagram21 : Green Belt (hashed line) and non-Green Belt (solid line) parts of the campus pre and post 2007 Local Plan Partial Update January 2023
+Diagram21 : Green Belt (hashed line) and non-Green Belt (solid line) parts of the campus pre and post 2007